leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-advise-notify-user.md

 <img alt="metrics display" src="../../images/usermanual/process-indicator-advise.png">
 </kbd>

 Once the line/lines are Advised, api call PPS001MI/AdviseLine is made for all the selected lines.
+CONO (company), PUNO (purchase order number, PNLI (Purchase order line ), PNLS (purchase order subline), SUNO (supplier number),SMDT( Planned pickup date), SDDT (Suppliers departure date) must be sent in the API call from the portal.
+Others values such as FWRF(forwarding agent), BOLN (Bill of lading), SUDO (Supplier delivery note), CARN( carrier name ), ADQA (Advised quantity) should be sent if input values are available.

 When Advise All is selected, PPS001MI/AdviseAll api call is made for all the lines of the purchase order.
+CONO (company), PUNO (purchase order number), SUNO (supplier number),SMDT( Planned pickup date), SDDT (Suppliers departure date) must be sent in the API call from the portal.
+Others values such as FWRF(forwarding agent), BOLN (Bill of lading), SUDO (Supplier delivery note), CARN( carrier name ), ADQA (Advised quantity) should be sent if input values are available.

 Once the line/lines are Advised/Advised All, the process indicator is updated and the &#39;Advised Shipment&#39; icon is displayed along with all the information filled in the &#39;Advise Shipment&#39; window below each line.